 - Badger Persecution Priority Delivery Group

-The Badger Persecution Priority Delivery Group will lead the UK strategy to combat badger crime, and as Secretariat of the Badger Persecution Priority Delivery Group, Andy will play a vital role in the administrative running and direction of this group and its UK strategic response to illegal badger persecution through Prevention, Intelligence and Enforcement initiatives.
+The Badger Persecution Priority Delivery Group will lead the UK strategy to combat badger crime, and as Secretariat of the Badger Persecution Priority Delivery Group, our Wildlife Crime Adviser, Andy will play a vital role in the administrative running and direction of this group and its UK strategic response to illegal badger persecution through Prevention, Intelligence and Enforcement initiatives.